German auxiliary cruiser Thor: Voltaire

 The armed merchant cruiser in its former guise as a Lamport and Holt Ltd passenger liner.
 In April 1941 it was sunk by Thor off Cape Verde.

-On the return journey to Germany, just after dawn, Thor, under a Greek flag, encountered (13,302 GRT) an armed merchant cruiser about 900 nmi west of the Cape Verde islands.
+On the return journey to Germany, just after dawn, Thor, under a Greek flag, encountered (13,302 GRT) an armed merchant cruiser, about 900 nmi west of Cape Verde.
 Voltaire carried eight 6 in and three 3 in guns.
-Thor approached head on and in response to AAA signals from Voltaire (an order for a ship to identify itself) fired a warning shot.
+Thor approached head-on and to AAA signals (a demand for a ship captain to identify his ship) from Voltaire fired a warning shot.
 The first salvo from Thor hit Voltaire in the generator and wireless cabin, rendering it unable to transmit signals.
-Voltaire opened fire but with the electrical circuits out of action the guns had to be worked individually.
-Voltaire managed only one hit on Thor, disabling the radio aerial.
+Voltaire replied but with the electrical circuits out of action its guns had to be worked individually.
+Voltaire managed a hit on Thor, disabling the wireless aerial.
 Voltaires obsolete guns overheated and had to cease firing, at which point Voltaire was at 7000 yd circling at 12 kn ablaze and with a jammed rudder.

-At a range of 2000 yd Thor prepared to launch torpedoes but saw men jumping into the water, the remaining guns ceased fire and men on the poop deck waved improvised white flags.
-Kähler laid off at 4000 yd and began rescuing the survivors from Voltaire.
+At a range of 2000 yd Thor prepared to launch torpedoes but men could be seen jumping into the water, Thor ceased fire and men on the poop deck waved improvised white flags.
+Kähler laid off at 4000 yd and began taking on survivors.
 The Germans in their boats stood ready to fend off sharks with rifles and machine-guns.
 Having disabled the wireless on Voltaire, Kähler felt safe to concentrate on the rescue for five hours.
 The captain and 196 men were rescued out of the 296 crew; the ship sank at 14°25′N, 40°40′W. Thor sailed north-west and transferred 170 prisoners to the tanker Ill on 14 April.
 On 16 April, on the return voyage to Germany, Thor encountered the Swedish ore carrier Sir Ernest Cassel (7,738 GRT).
-Two warning shots were fired, which stopped the ship and the crew was taken aboard Thor; demolition charges were used to scuttle the ship at 32°N, 35°W. On 23 April Thor reached the Bay of Biscay, having spent 329 days at sea and had sunk or captured twelve ships of 96,547 GRT.
+Two warning shots were fired, the ship stopped and the crew was taken aboard Thor; demolition charges were used to scuttle the ship at 32°N, 35°W. On 23 April Thor reached the Bay of Biscay, having spent 329 days at sea, sinking or capturing twelve ships of 96,547 GRT.